LibreMessenger/Libre-Messenger/README.md

 #### How do I create an account?

 With our Conversations app you can only create and use accounts on `pix-art.de`.
 You can create your own account for free.
-Aftre creating your own `pix-art.de` account you'll find me in your contact list.
-If you have any questions about our app or our service feel free to ask me.

-You can join our conference room on `support@room.pix-art.de`.
+You only need a nickname and a password.
+You don't need to add `@pix-art.de` to your nickname.
+After creating your own `pix-art.de` account you'll find me in your contact list.
+If you have any questions about our app or our service feel free to ask me or join our support-conference `support@room.pix-art.de`.

 #### How does the address book integration work?